bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model.
+It is basically a family tree for HTML.

 2. What is an event?

+Something that the user triggers.

 3. What is an event listener?

+A piece of code that 'listens' or waits for said event to be triggered.

 4. Why would we convert a NodeList into an Array?

+so you have access to the number of methods arrays provide.

 5. What is a component?

+reusable customizable chunks of code

 ### Git Set up